Employer of Record in Bolivia

 Any work performed beyond the standard working hours per week in Bolivia is subject to overtime pay, as stipulated by employment contracts or collective agreements.
 Typically, the maximum limit for overtime hours is 2 hours per day, and the compensation is set at 200% of the regular salary rate.

-Navigating Key Aspects of Payroll in Bolivia
+Payroll Management in Bolivia

 Fiscal Year in Bolivia